MilkyBenji/understanding-deepdream/README.md

-# **Understanding_Deepdream**
+# **understanding-deepdream**

-**Understanding_Deepdream** is a deep learning project that explores the **DeepDream algorithm** using **InceptionV3**.
+**understanding-deepdream** is a deep learning project that explores the **DeepDream algorithm** using **InceptionV3**.
 The goal is to visualize the features learned by a neural network by enhancing and amplifying patterns in an input image through a process called "dreaming."
 This project includes an interactive implementation of DeepDream using TensorFlow, allowing users to experiment with different layers and parameters to generate unique artistic images.

 ---